 See why tradition is the enemy of progress and development.
-Learn to recognize its many forms and what you can do to overcome this obstacle hindering the future of the planet.
+Learn to recognize its many forms and what you can do to overcome this obstacle hindering the planet’s future.

 To fight the foe that is a danger to you and everyone on planet Earth, you must be able to recognize it.